dan201455/dan201455.github.io/README.md

 Hi welcome.

 I am Dan.
 Online I am mostly known as D.
 I make simple code for my friends and this is one of them.
 It is for discord that makes the name changes colour and some also nice stuff for their discord.
 I am not the creator of any of this.
-What I do is take snipits of over people "free to use" work and change it so that it does what I need it to.
+What I do is take snipits of other peoples "free to use" work and change it so that it does what I need it to.

 the version name of the file goes like this.